 Alt tags are HTML tags that help people and search engines understand what your images are about.
 If you use alt tags for all your images, you will rank higher on Google and in Google Images.
 Alt tags are easy to use in WordPress.

-When you upload an image, you will be able to add an alt tag.
+When you upload an image, you can add an alt tag.
 Just enter a brief description of what the image is, and you’re done.
-You can also use the RankMath SEO plugin to generate alt tags for all of your images automatically.
+You can also use the RankMath SEO plugin to automatically generate alt tags for all your images.

 To change the alt tags for your images in WordPress, go to the media library and choose an image.
 On the right side of the screen, you will see fields for title, caption, alt text, and description.
-The text should explain the image in 4 words or less and should be keyword rich.
+The text should explain the image in 4 words or less and be keyword-rich.
 I recommend using both the title and alt text tags for all images.

 Example Alt Tag:<img src=”images/wordpress_seo.png” alt=”wordpress seo image” />